Compare take-home pay across different income levels

 See how different salary levels affect your take-home pay.
 Compare multiple income scenarios side-by-side to understand the impact of tax brackets, Medicare levy and HELP/HECS repayments.
 Perfect for salary negotiations or career planning.

-Tax Efficiency: As income increases, your effective tax rate increases from 14.2% to 20.5%, while your marginal rate reaches 30.0%.
+Tax Efficiency: As income increases, your effective tax rate — all tax and levies as a share of gross pay — increases from 15.5% to 22.2%, while your marginal rate reaches 32.0%.

 Australia's progressive tax system means higher income doesn't always translate directly to more take-home pay.
 Understanding the difference helps with salary negotiations, career decisions and financial planning.